CR3Swapper/bluepill/README.md

 > “give a man a fish, he will feed himself for a day, teach a man to read the manual and he will make a hypervisor”

-My second reason for learning about intel VT-x, is that hypervisors can be used to solve very complex programs, can be used to debug things which cant normally be debugged, and moniter memory accesses at a hardware level (EPT is on my to-do).
+My second reason for learning about intel VT-x, is that hypervisors can be used to solve very complex problems, they can be used to debug things which cant normally be debugged, and moniter memory accesses at a hardware level (EPT is on my to-do).

 ### VMCS